whittle/euler/README.md

   * LAPACK 3.5
   * BLAS 1.2

+To configure for the current Stackage nightly, install [wget](https://www.gnu.org/software/wget/) and run the included `update_stackage.sh` script, which will generate a `cabal.config` file.

-Note to future self: For a fast development cycle, install [entr](http://entrproject.org/) and run ./test/loop.sh
+For a fast development cycle, install [entr](http://entrproject.org/) and run the included `test/loop.sh` script.